Straight Outta Compton (film): Casting

-Casting call controversy
+Casting of female extras

 On July 16, 2014, a casting call for extras for Straight Outta Compton was released on the Sande Alessi Casting Facebook page.
 The casting call was looking for African-American girls for the film using an A-D ranking scale.
 Though the "A girls" category was looking for "classy" women of all colors, the "B through D" categories were very explicitly linked with skin-tone.
 As the women get less attractive, the casting call wants the women's flesh tone to be darker, with the lowest listing calling for "African American girls.
 Poor, not in good shape.
 Medium to dark skin tone."

-The casting call post went viral as people expressed their outrage of what they call colorism, sexism, and racism in the categorizing of black women.
+The casting call was accused of colorism, sexism, and racism in the categorizing of black women.
 A representative for Sande Alessi Casting said the ad was an "innocent mistake" and when it comes to casting "poor" people, they are also looking for women of various skin tones and body types.
 As for the A, B, C, D grouping system, Sande Alessi Casting says "it's the usual method [they] use to look for different types of people for any project and it wasn't meant to offend anyone."

 Filming

-Straight Outta Compton was filmed in Compton, California and Los Angeles, California.
+Straight Outta Compton was filmed in Compton and Los Angeles, California.
 Principal photography began on location in Compton on August 5, 2014.
 In early September 2014, principal exterior shooting on a large post-riot set was observed on Laurel Canyon Boulevard in North Hollywood.
 While shooting in California, the production spent $50 million in the state and received the California Film & Television Tax Credit.

 Costume designer Kelli Jones says "the script was literally changing the entire time we were shooting, I mean literally the entire time.
-There would be days where I would get a call on Friday and they were like ‘oh by the way we’ve moved the pool party scene to Monday’ and the pool party scene had like 400 people and I needed to get '80s bathing suits, so there wasn't a single weekend where me and my team [sic] were not working.
+There would be days where I would get a call on Friday and they were like 'oh by the way we've moved the pool party scene to Monday' and the pool party scene had like 400 people and I needed to get '80s bathing suits, so there wasn't a single weekend where me and my team [sic] were not working.
 It was insane!"
-Production Designer Shane Valentino says "We had 130 sets which is a lot of sets to try and deal with."
+Production designer Shane Valentino said "We had 130 sets which is a lot of sets to try and deal with."